damendo/damendo/README.md

-- 👋 Hi, I’m @damendo
+- 👋 Hi, I’m Dalan Mendonca
-- 👀 I’m interested in world domination
-- 🌱 I’m currently learning to release the Kraken
-- 💞️ I’m looking to collaborate on scaling to other worlds
-- 📫 How to reach me ... don't, I will reach you
+- ✉️ Find out more at dalanmendonca.com

 <!---
 damendo/damendo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.